 The posterior lumbar interbody fusion can be a minimally invasive procedure and is often less invasive than other spinal fusion procedures.

 If you are experiencing instability in the lumbar region of the spine, degenerative disc disease, stenosis, or spondylolisthesis, you should consult with their doctor about the PLIF procedure if conservative treatments do not provide relief.

 If you’re suffering from back pain, numbness in the lower back or legs, or sciatica, you might also talk with your doctor about the procedure.
-You can make an appointment with Dr. Q and the Q Spine Institute team to discuss any questions that you might have.
+You can make an appointment with the Q Spine Institute team to discuss any questions that you might have.

-In a posterior lumbar interbody fusion procedure, Dr. Q is able to use small incisions and less intrusive techniques than in an open spinal surgery.
+In a posterior lumbar interbody fusion procedure, a surgeon is able to use small incisions and less intrusive techniques than in an open spinal surgery.

 In a PLIF, an incision is made in the lower back, over the targeted area of the spinal vertebrae.
 The exterior “roof” of the spine, or lamina, is removed, along with any vertebral disc material.

 A bone graft and screws are then inserted to allow for fusion of the spinal bone.